Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Preliminaries

-\end{lemme} \textbf{Energy of maps into Riemannian manifolds.} Let the domain be an arbitrary admissible Riemannian polyhedron $(X, g)$ ($g$ is only measurable with local elliptic bounds, unless otherwise specified), and the target is a Riemannian $C^1$-manifold $(N, h)$ without boundary, $X$ of dimension $n$ and $Y$ of dimension $m$.
+Let the domain be an arbitrary admissible Riemannian polyhedron $(X, g)$ ($g$ is only measurable with local elliptic bounds, unless otherwise specified) and the target is a Riemannian $C^1$-manifold $(N, h)$ without boundary, $X$ of dimension $n$ and $Y$ of dimension $m$.

-A chart $\eta$ of $N$, $\eta : V \rightarrow \mathbb R^m$ is bi-Lipschitz if the components $h_{\alpha\beta}$ of $h|_V$ have elliptic bounds:
+A chart $\eta$ of $N$, $\eta : V \rightarrow \mathbb R^m$ is bi-Lipschitz if the components $h_{\alpha\beta}$ of $h|_V$ have elliptic bounds